One of the cities that stand out for its nightlife is, undoubtedly, Barcelona.

 Ciutat Vella connects with other districts of Barcelona through the metro, with lines 1 (Catalunya, Urquinaona, Universitat), 2 (Paral.lel, Sant Antoni, Universitat), 3 (Catalunya, Liceu, Drassanes) and 4 (Urquinaona , Jaume I).

 On the other hand, some of the historical sites to see in Ciutat Vella include Plaza Cataluña, Plaza Real, Portal del Ángel, Picasso Museum of Barcelona, and the Museum of Contemporary Art of Barcelona.

 3. North of Avinguda Diagonal

-The are north of Avinguda Diagonal is a luxury area within Barcelona, where the most exclusive bars and clubs are located.
+The area north of Avinguda Diagonal is a luxury area within Barcelona, where the most exclusive bars and clubs are located.

-One thing to keep in mind is that the night spots in this area, for the most part, have a dresscode.
-After all, in this area, it is common to see celebrities while partying, so the best option is to leave the t-hirts in the closet and dress a up a little bit.
+One thing to keep in mind is that the nightspots in this area, for the most part, have a dress code.
+After all, in this area, it is common to see celebrities while partying, so the best option is to leave the t-shirts in the closet and dress up a little bit.

 Metro line 3 is available in this area, making moving to other places in Barcelona a simple task.

 The most popular nightclubs and bars located north of Avinguda Diagonal include Sala Bikini, Sutton and Le Cyrano, to name just a few.